NativeScript/docs-v7/docs/ui/dark-mode.md

 ## Dark Mode for iOS

-For iOS, the Dark mode is opt-in by default and every application built with Xcode 11 or above tooling, automatically support both Light and Dark system appearances.
+For iOS, the Dark mode is enabled by default and every application built with Xcode 11 or above tooling, automatically reacts to system appearance changes.

 The support in NativeScript framework has come since version 6.2 where the complete set of native widgets has been adapted to work out of the box for both modes.